2026 Commencement

 The Commencement ceremony will take place outdoors on the chapel lawn and will proceed rain or shine.
 Seating is available on a first-come, first-served basis, and guests are also welcome to bring their own lawn seating if they prefer.
 Ushers will be available to assist with accessible seating accommodations.

-Please be sure to check the weather forecast and dress accordingly.
+Be sure to check the weather forecast and dress accordingly.
 We encourage guests to bring rain gear, including umbrellas, as needed.

-In the event of a thunderstorm, the ceremony will be paused and students and guests will be guided to designated shelter areas on campus.
+In the event of a thunderstorm, the ceremony will be paused, and students and guests will be guided to designated shelter areas on campus.

 Commencement is a highly attended event, and heavy traffic and parking delays are expected.
 Please plan to arrive early to allow ample time for parking and getting to the ceremony.